 Dutch healthcare system

 Below you will find general information about the Dutch healthcare system.
-Please refer to the FAQ for more practical matters.
+Please refer to the FAQ linked above for more practical matters.

 The GPs in the Netherlands play an important role.
 We are the first point of contact for medical issues, whether it’s an emergency or not.
 If necessary, we can refer you to any hospital in The Netherlands.
 Your GP also coordinates your healthcare as a whole.
 We are responsible for keeping your medical records and will receive letters from the hospital if you do go to a specialist.